rome/tools/GOVERNANCE.md

 - Funds will be allocated for project-specific services such as domain registration and website hosting.
 - Other usage of funds has yet to be decided.
-- Expenses will be approved by project directors.
+- Expenses will be approved by project stewards.